Adelaide Parklands Terminal

-Adelaide Parklands Terminal, formerly known as Keswick Terminal, is the interstate passenger railway station in Adelaide, South Australia.
+Adelaide Parklands Terminal, originally known as Keswick Terminal, is the interstate passenger railway station in Adelaide, South Australia.

-The terminal is north of the suburb of Keswick, 3 km by road south-west of the city centre, and adjoins the south-western sector of the West Parklands.
+The terminal is north of the suburb of Keswick, 3 km by road south-west of the city centre, and adjoins the south-western sector of the west Park Lands.
 It was within the boundary of Keswick until 1987 when, inclusive of adjacent business sites and covering a total area of 56.6 ha, Keswick Terminal was declared a suburb in its own right.

 History

-The terminal opened on 18 May 1984 as Keswick Terminal (and located near, but not connected to, the now demolished Keswick station).
-It was developed by Australian National (AN) as a dedicated long-haul passenger rail station, allowing AN to vacate the then State Transport Authority's Adelaide railway station.
+The terminal opened on 18 May 1984 as Keswick Terminal, located opposite, but not connected to, the now demolished Keswick station.
+It was erected by the Australian National Railways Commission (AN) as a dedicated long-haul passenger rail station, allowing AN to vacate the State Transport Authority's Adelaide railway station, which had stub platform tracks of insufficient length for interstate passenger trains.
 It was included in the sale of Australian National's passenger operations to Great Southern Rail in 1997.

-In June 2008, the station was renamed Adelaide Parklands Terminal following Stage One of a plan to "improve guest comfort and amenity, traffic and passenger movement, food and retail facilities, image, identity, presentation and sustainability".
+The station was renamed Adelaide Parklands Terminal in June 2008. following stage 1 of a plan to "improve guest comfort and amenity, traffic and passenger movement, food and retail facilities, image, identity, presentation and sustainability".

 Services

-The terminal was built by Australian National as a dual gauge station for The Ghan, Indian Pacific and Trans-Australian to the north and The Overland to the south-east – the latter train being on broad-gauge tracks at the time, before conversion to in 1995.
-It was also served by regional South Australian trains – also operated by Australian National – until all passenger trains outside of Greater Adelaide had ceased operation by 1990.
+The terminal was built by Australian National as a dual gauge station for The Ghan, Indian Pacific and Trans-Australian to the north and The Overland to the south-east – the latter train being on broad-gauge tracks at the time, before conversion to standard gauge in 1995.
+It was also served by regional South Australian trains – also operated by Australian National – until all passenger train services outside of Greater Adelaide had ceased by 1990.

 Since 1991, the only trains regularly operating out of the terminal have been The Ghan, Indian Pacific and The Overland; The Southern Spirit ran seasonally between 2010 and 2012, and the Great Southern commenced seasonal services in 2020.
 Today, these trains are operated by Journey Beyond.

 Visiting passenger trains from interstate also visit the terminal, albeit rarely.

 Local transport

-Although three suburban rail lines run parallel to the terminal, the nearest suburban railway station is 700 m to the south.
+Although three suburban rail lines run parallel to the terminal, they remain broad gauge and do not interchange with the long distance line at the terminal station; the nearest suburban railway station, Adelaide Showgrounds, is 700 m to the south.
 The nearest bus stop is 450 m away, also to the south.